 Narrogin

-The wheatbelt locality of Narrogin is home to some of WA’s most productive agricultural farmlands and is a true hub of regional life and community.
-Just shy of 200km from Perth, Narrogin offers a rural lifestyle to those who seek the peace of the country with reasonable proximity to the city.
-Narrogin is renowned for its picturesque gardens and heritage architecture, with its modern town centre hosting a great selection of cafes, art galleries, walking trails and much more.
+The Wheatbelt hub of Narrogin is home to some of WA’s most productive agricultural farmlands.
+Just shy of 200 kilometres from Perth, Narrogin offers a rural lifestyle to those who seek peace and tranquillity as well as proximity to Perth.
+The town is renowned for its Dryandra Woodlands National Park, heritage architecture and gardens, art galleries, walking trails, cafes and much more.

-Narrogin RCSWA was established back in 2007.
-The office is conveniently located at the Narrogin Hospital in the corporate wing and is where all student tutorials are held.
-It is also across the road from the RCSWA student house - never be late to a placement again!
+The Narrogin RCSWA office was established in 2007 and is conveniently located in the Narrogin Hospital corporate wing.
+It's also across the road from the student house so you'll never be late to a placement again!

 Staff Profiles